Expensify/App/OfflineUX.md

 Used when…
  - the user should be given instant feedback and
  - there is no error handling in the server and
- - the user does not need to know that the change is being made on the server in the background
+ - the user does not need to know when the change is done on the server in the background

 How to implement: Use API.queue() to implement this pattern.